 Medicare’s Quality Payment Program (QPP)

-In response to the COVID-19 pandemic and the ACP’s advocacy, CMS extended the MIPS extreme and uncontrollable circumstances exception through 2022.
-Applications for the 2022 performance year are due December 31, 2022.
-Find more information here.
-Read more about the QPP COVID-19 response here.
+In response to the COVID-19 pandemic and the ACP’s advocacy, CMS extended the MIPS extreme and uncontrollable circumstances exception.
+Find more information here and read more about the QPP COVID-19 response here.

-In a white paper released in October 2021, the CMS Innovation Center (CMMI) detailed its new strategic vision of transformation of the US health care system by establishing equitable outcomes through high quality, affordable, person-centered care, which closely aligns with the policies of ACP.
+In an updated white paper released in November 2022, the CMS Innovation Center (CMMI) detailed its new strategic vision of transformation of the US health care system by establishing equitable outcomes through high quality, affordable, person-centered care, which closely aligns with the policies of ACP.
 ACP expressed support for CMMI’s goals in a statement on the white paper.
 Learn more here.

 Alternative Payment Models